 The new, new thing

 The original Macintosh changed the world by relying on a mouse to move a cursor around a graphical computer interface.
 The iPhone does it one better: When you slide your finger across the iPhone’s screen, the photo, Web page, or e-mail message, or whatever else that screen is displaying, moves along with your touch, as if you were moving an actual, physical object.
-The iPhone has no cursor because your finger
+The iPhone has no cursor because your finger is the pointer.

 There’s no telling whether the iPhone’s touch-screen interface will find its way into other products.
 I wouldn’t expect Mac OS X 10.6 to throw out 25 years of interface development.
 But the iPhone is so innovative that I find it hard to believe it’ll have no spin-offs.
 It’s entirely possible that Apple’s innovations in the world of small devices will end up leading to related innovations on the Mac side.